mponce0/covid19.analytics/README.md

 devtools::install_github("mponce0/covid19.analytics")
 ```

-For using the package, either the stable or developmemnt version, just load it using the library function:
+For using the package, either the stable or development version, just load it using the library function:
 ```R
 # load "covid19.analytics"
 library(covid19.analytics)